 It doesn’t matter if you’re unable to convert your leads in the beginning.
 As long as you nurture your leads on a regular basis, you may eventually convert a good percentage of them.

-By using Facebook ads to run a lead nurturing campaign powered by relevant content, you increase the chances of converting that lead into sale.
+By using Facebook ads to run a lead nurturing campaign powered by relevant content, you increase the chances of converting that lead into a sale.

-For instance, if you are an accounting firm, you could produce high quality and targeted in-depth articles on your niche topic.
+For instance, if you are an accounting firm, you could produce high-quality and targeted in-depth articles on your niche topic.
 And then promote these via Facebook ads.